casualGamer-dev/Nuon/doc/HACKING/GettingStarted.md

      When your patch is reviewed, one of these things will happen:

-       * The reviewer will say "_looks good to me_" and your patch will get merged right into Tor.
+       * The reviewer will say "_looks good to me_" and your patch will get merged right into Nuon.
 [Assuming we're not in the middle of a code-freeze window.
 If the codebase is frozen, your patch will go into the next release series.]

-       * OR the reviewer will say "_looks good, just needs some small changes!_"  And then the reviewer will make those changes, and merge the modified patch into Tor.
+       * OR the reviewer will say "_looks good, just needs some small changes!_"  And then the reviewer will make those changes, and merge the modified patch into Nuon.

        * OR the reviewer will say "_Here are some questions and comments,_" followed by a bunch of stuff that the reviewer